Pinerealm/printf/README.md

 - `l` - Applies to: `d`, `i`, `u`, `o`, `x`, `X` (long int / unsigned long int)
 - `h` - Applies to: `d`, `i`, `u`, `o`, `x`, `X` (short int / unsigned short int)

+### Width and Precision

+- **Width**: Minimum number of characters to be printed.
+If the value to be printed is shorter than this number, the result is padded with blank spaces.
+The value is not truncated even if the result is larger.
+- **Precision**:
+  - For integer specifiers (`d`, `i`, `u`, `o`, `x`, `X`): Minimum number of digits to be written.
+If the value to be written is shorter than this number, the result is padded with leading zeros.
+The value is not truncated even if the result is longer.
+  - For `s`: Maximum number of characters to be printed.
+  - For `*`: Both width and precision can be specified as an argument using `*`.

 ### Special Behaviors

 - NULL strings print as `(null)`